 Most canine behaviour issues are based on fear and anxiety.
 Anxiety at being left alone, fear of people, other dogs, different environments, car rides and much more.
 Anxiety and fear are often displayed with reactivity – such as lunging at or shying away from other dogs or people, growling, snapping, biting, hiding, freezing, self mutilation, household destruction and more.

-These behavioural displays are symptoms of an underlying issue, in much the same way as physical illness symptoms are often an indication of a virus, infection, or disease.
+These behavioural displays are generally a symptom of an underlying emotional issue, in much the same way as physical illness symptoms are often an indication of a virus, infection, or disease.